Advice for students at MIT taking Part IB CST

 - Work through the self-service Java course taken by first-year students at Cambridge.

-- Complete the practical programming exercise in Java before arriving in October.
+- Complete Workbook 0 for the Further Java course before arriving in October.

 The course Web pages change for the new year over the Summer, so it may be necessary to check the material for a previous year if no details are available for the current year.